blaizethelaw/BLAiZE-IT/README.md

 - Service and testimonial carousels powered by **Swiper**
 - Booking and contact forms via Formspree
 - Progressive Web App setup with a service worker and `manifest.webmanifest`
+- Immersive warp tunnel effect rendered on an HTML canvas

 ## Getting Started